 Waterfalls and Flash Floods

 Remember that standing under a waterfall can be dangerous - you can be hit by falling debris and rocks.
-Heavy rains in the mountains can also result in flash flooding.
+Heavy rains in the mountains can also result in flash flooding despite skies being clear at your location.
 Be cautious of hiking up apparently calm stream beds.
+You need to be fully aware of the weather forecast for the region, paying careful attention to the risk of flash floods.

 Road to Hana Map